sjm-steffann/dhcpkit/docs/man/ipv6-dhcpd.ini-timing-limits.rst

 Timing Limits option handlers
 =============================
 There are two versions of this option handler.
-They modify the T1 and T2 values of respectively all :class:`IANAOptions <dhcpkit.ipv6.options.IANAOption>` and :class:`IAPDOptions <dhcpkit.ipv6.extensions.prefix_delegation.IAPDOption>` in the response.
+They modify the T1 and T2 values of respectively all :class:`.IANAOption` and :class:`.IAPDOption` in the response.
 Both option handlers accept the same configuration settings.

 If those values are ``0`` (which means: "let the client decide") this option will calculate their value as a factor of the shortest preferred lifetime of the addresses in this option.
 If all addresses have an infinite